 # # #

-Their ethic of honor and loyalty are irrelevant to commerce, and they lose their privileges should they engage in it.
-In any case, most lack the capital to do so.
-A few find new sources of revenue, through figureheads or by slave-based estates in the West Indies...
+Nobles' ethic of honor and loyalty are irrelevant to commerce, and they lose their privileges should they engage in it.
+In any case, with inflation reducing the value of peasant dues, most lack the capital to do so.
+At a time when inflation reduces the value of peasant dues, "holding one's rank" often means debt.
+Revenues from misalliances with wealthy brides from the middle class, from contacts at court or kickbacks for using their own for others, through straw men or from slave-based estates in the West Indies...

 They back aggressive foreign policies